mikaukora/6502/README.md

 - Implements a simple CPU, bus, and memory model.
 - Can execute programs provided as raw binary files.
 - Provides unit tests to verify instruction execution.
-- Provides simple AppleI emulation with the Woz Monitor.
+- Provides simple Apple I emulation with the Woz Monitor.

 ## Supported Instructions